rn-pn-sn/iOS-Mod-Menu-V2-Theos/README.md

 // don't forget enable ASM_SUPPORT in makefile for usage
 ```
 * rPATCH - relative PATCH (root + additional offset)
-Relative patches allow you to speed up patch creation if you are sure that the offsets within methods rarely change
+Relative patches allow you to speed up patch creation if you are sure that the offsets within methods rarely change.
-!
-This is an extremely unstable due to the hard offsets... don't forget to check the logs to identify outdated offsets
+This is an extremely unstable due to the hard offsets... don't forget to check the logs to identify outdated offsets.
 ```c
 // this base (offset, offset, hex) variant: rPATCH(ENCRYPT("0x4B3F18"), ENCRYPT("0x11C"), ENCRYPT("30 00 00 14"));